Homemade Swedish Meatballs and Gravy Recipe

 Swedish meatballs in a skillet with gravy and garnished with chopped parsley.

-This dish is so flavorful you can even serve the delectable Swedish meatballs all on their own.
-You may also pair them with seasoned and steamed veggies, fluffy mashed potatoes, or buttery egg noodles.
+This dish is so flavorful that you can serve the Swedish meatballs all on their own.
+You may also pair them with seasoned and steamed veggies, mashed potatoes, rice, or buttery egg noodles.

 On the other hand, perhaps you want to try something different.
 My Woodshed Potatoes or Redskin Mashed Potatoes deliciously combine with the Swedish meatball flavors.